egglestn/quiz/README.md

 # README

 TODO:
-* Guest users need to see something other than blank dashboard
+* Ability to know what answer the user selected
 * Ability to link back to dashboard / homepage from somewhere (!)
 * Section display and links
+* Scoring
 * Test everything
-* Scoring
 * I18n for devise
 * Add rubocop and best practices gems
 * Fix deprecated warnings